 The Big Agnes Skyline UL is our favorite backpacking chair thanks to its comfort and stability in a small package.
 The deep-pocket seat means that it's comfortable to sit with your legs in a variety of positions, and your backside won't slide forward.
 It also facilitates better posture and keeps the back in a straighter, less curled position than most models.
 This chair has a unique bent leg design that creates a wider base and seat while keeping the packed profile slim.
 Along with its reasonable price, these attributes make it one of the most well-rounded products we tested.

 Compared to the lightest model, this chair is still a decent amount heavier.
 So those who are ultra-conscious about going ultralight may find the 29 ounces too heavy.
-We also found that the space-saving hubless pole design takes slightly more time to assemble than the hubbed pole models, but only by around 10 seconds, so we're splitting hairs here.
+We also found that the space-saving hubless pole design takes slightly more time to assemble than the hubbed pole models.
 All in all, this is the seat we'd most like to end up in at the end of a long day.
-But if you're looking to shave off some weight, the 2 ounce Therm-a-Rest Z Seat is the lightest in our lineup.
+If you want to stay with the same basic design as the Skyline UL], but you're looking to shave off some weight, try the REI Co-op Flexlite Air or Helinox Chair Zero, both are smaller and lighter.

 The Moon Lence Backpacking Chair is a value pick that outperforms its price point.
 It has a well-defined bucket seat that makes it lounge-worthy but not so deep that it's hard to get out of it.
 The square base is also stable enough that we weren't fearful of tipping over, and we appreciate the side pockets for phone and sunglasses storage.
 In terms of out-of-case performance, it stacks up well for its price point.